andrewholgate/drupal-project-structure/README.md

 cd /var/www/project

 # First production deployment

 # Parameters:
 #  -Ddir is the name of the new project release directory.
+# Use either -Dtag or -Dbranch
 #  -Dtag is the name of the git repository tag to clone.
+#  -Dbranch is the name of the git repository branch to clone.

 phing deploy-first:prod -Ddir=v1.0.0 -Dtag=v1.0.0
 ```